cloudflare/cloudflare-docs/products/dns/src/content/additional-options/custom-nameservers.md

 <Aside type="note">

-The hostnames used for account-level custom nameservers must be using a subdomain of a zone that
-- is part of your Cloudflare account and
-- is either on the Business or Enterprise plan
+When you choose the names for your account-level nameservers, each hostname must be a subdomain of a zone that is part of your Cloudflare account and on a Business plan or higher.

 </Aside>